Voice privacy system

 non-linear feedback shift registers (NLFSR), which were already

-should therefore be considered prior art.
+It would therefore be invalid due to prior art.

 At present, no further information about the DV-505 is available to